Reserve

 I. The complex of monuments

 1. Common grave of the Russian warriors 2.
 Sampsonyyvska church 3.
-Museum of History of Poltava Battle and Monument to Peter I 4.
+Museum of History of Poltava Battle 4.
 Booths of the first to the Museum of the History of the Poltava Battle 5.
 Memorial Rotunda in honor of fallen participant of the Battle 6.
 Redoubts of the Russian army 7.
 The second fortified camp of the Russian army 8.
 Command post of Peter I

 9. Monument to Swedes from Russians 10.
 Monument to Swedes from their compatriots 11.
 The Obelisk at place of crossing the Vorskla River by Russian troops ІІ.
 The place where the Horde forces Temir Kutluya across.
 Vorskla summer 1399 ІІІ.
 Place of battle troops Hetman Vyhovsky and Poltava colonel Pushkar summer 1658